LubeckFRP/lubeck/PERFORMANCE.md

 *Very important*

-This may seem counter-intuitive, but it prevents building up of large data-structures on the GHCJS heap, leading to fully stops in the animation while the garbage-collector runs.
-Effectively we amortize memory management.
+This may seem counter-intuitive, but it prevents building up of large data-structures on the GHCJS heap, typically leading to glitches in the animation while the garbage-collector runs.
+By running the collector more often we amortize memory management.

 ## Profiling